fneb/ukpolymc/README.md

 You will need:

 * A Minecraft account.
-This can be purchased [here](https://www.minecraft.net/en-us/)
+This can be purchased [here](https://www.minecraft.net/en-us/).
+Please let MGrey on Discord know your username so you can be whitelisted.
 * A computer.
 It doesn't matter if it's a Windows PC or a Mac (or a Linux computer).
 But you do need something with a little bit of power behind it, most notably a reasonable processor and the more RAM the better.
 Speak to Fneb or MGrey on Discord if you're in doubt here.

 Not required, but helpful: